 Your Cohort & Physical Distancing

 Why does this matter?
-Because in the event someone in your cohort displays key symptoms of COVID-19, only the cohort must isolate.
-Everyone else keeps hiking.
+Because in the event someone in your cohort displays key symptoms of COVID-19, you may be required to isolate.

 Increased Personal Hygiene